Black Friday 2021 shopping was way down on previous years

 Still, the outlook for the entire holiday season seems to be positive, CNBC claims.
 The US National Retail Federation expects holiday sales during November and December to rise between 8.5% and 10.5% ($843.4 billion and $859 billion) which, if happens, would set a record for year-on-year growth.

-For the best Black Friday deals this season, make sure to check out our Black Friday hub
+Some Black Friday deals are still active, so if you're still on the lookout for bargains, make sure to check out our Black Friday deals hub.

 Via: CNBC